Working with children in the charity sector and overseas aid organisations

 This leaflet explains eligibility for Disclosure and Barring Service (DBS) checks for people working with children in the charity sector and overseas aid organisations.
 This guidance applies whether the individuals are paid or unpaid.

-• Disclosure and Barring Service (DBS)
+Disclosure and Barring Service (DBS)

-• Disclosure Scotland (DS)
+Disclosure Scotland (DS)

-• Access Northern Ireland (ANI)
+Access Northern Ireland (ANI)

 There are differences in the legislation for England and Wales, Northern Ireland, and Scotland.
-This means that eligibility for checks can be different, and different information can be disclosed across the jurisdictions.
+This means that eligibility for checks can be different, and different information can be disclosed across jurisdictions.

-If an individual applies for a Basic check for personal use where there is no suitability decision being made or the role is not based in the UK, they should use the service based on where they live.
+If an individual applies for a Basic check for personal use where there is no suitability decision being made, or the role is not based in the UK, they should use the service based on where they live.

-For Standard and Enhanced checks, the organisation to be used will be determined by where the suitability decision is being made.
-If the suitability decision is being made in England, Wales, the Channel Islands, or the Isle of Man, DBS should be used.
+If the suitability decision is being made in England, Wales, the Channel Islands or the Isle of Man, DBS should be used.

 If the suitability decision is being made in Northern Ireland, the application should be submitted to Access NI.

+This guidance applies to criminal record checks in England, Wales, the Channel Islands and the Isle of Man.
 Information on checks available in Scotland can be obtained from Disclosure Scotland.
 Information on checks available in Northern Ireland can be obtained from Access NI.

-For roles based overseas, where the suitability decision is being made in the UK, organisations should choose which provider to use based on the above guidance.
+For roles based overseas where the suitability decision is being made in the UK, organisations should choose which provider to use based on the above guidance.

-Some foreign offences can occasionally appear on DBS checks, but this not always the case, and DBS does not have access to criminal records in other countries.
+Some foreign offences can occasionally appear on DBS checks, but this is not always the case, and DBS does not have access to criminal records in other countries.

-DBS strongly recommends that you carry out separate overseas criminal record checks, such as certificates of good character where relevant.
+DBS strongly recommends that you carry out separate overseas criminal record checks such as Certificates of Good Character where relevant.

-The ICPC is a joint initiative from the National Crime Agency and ACRO.
+If the role involves working or volunteering with children overseas, and the recruitment decision is made overseas, the individual may also be eligible for an International Child Protection Certificate (ICPC) if they are a UK national or have previously lived in the UK.
+The ICPC is a joint initiative from the National Crime Agency and the national police unit, ACRO.
 The ICPC confirms whether or not an individual has a criminal history and provides details, including relevant conviction and non-conviction data.
 The certificate may also contain criminal convictions information about any offences committed in other countries.
-More information on the ICPC can be found in the ICPC information for organisations.
+For more information on the ICPC, please refer to ICPC information for organisations

 Definition of a charity